christianfosli/dotfiles/README.md

 I use this repo to backup and keep in sync my bash/git/tmux ++ config files.

-**I advise against using these dotfiles directly, as they contain personal information such as my name and email address.**
+**I advise against using these dotfiles directly.
+Some commands may only work specifically on my set-up or in my workflow.
+Feel free to copy relevant bits into your own dotfiles**

 ## set up